 Neurobiology of Aging, Neurodegeneration, and Synaptic Plasticity

-Synaptic plasticity is altered in the aging brain, and is a fundamental mechanism of age-related cognitive decline.
+Synaptic plasticity is altered in the aging brain and is a fundamental mechanism of age-related cognitive decline.
 We work at the boundary of Alzheimer's disease and the more modest disruption of memory often referred to as age-associated cognitive impairment, or mild cognitive impairment, that occurs in normal aging.
-We study the cellular, synaptic, and molecular basis of the earliest age-related alterations that lead to cognitive decline and how these events relate to the complex physiology of aging, such as the aging of endocrine systems that affect the brain, the neural-immune interface, or the interactions between stress, as well as aging-related comorbidities, such as cancer and aging.
+We study the cellular, synaptic, and molecular basis of the earliest age-related alterations that lead to cognitive decline.
+We also study how these events relate to the complex physiology of aging, such as the aging of endocrine systems that affect the brain, the neural-immune interface, or the interactions between stress, as well as aging-related comorbidities, such as cancer, and aging.

 Endocrine Risk Factors, Metabolism, and Therapeutics

-Scientists involved: Mark Baxter, Philip Browning, Paula Croxson, Graham Ellis-Davies, Dara L. Dickstein, Samuel E. Gandy, Yuko Hara, Patrick Hof, Charles Mobbs, John H. Morrison, Peter Rudebeck, Scott J. Russo, Matthew Shapiro
+Scientists involved: Mark Baxter, Philip Browning, Paula Croxson, Graham Ellis-Davies, Dara L. Dickstein, Samuel E. Gandy, Alison Goate, Yuko Hara, Patrick R. Hof, Charles Mobbs, John H. Morrison, Peter Rudebeck, Scott J. Russo, Matthew Shapiro